Screening in digital monopolies: Extensions

-We refer to equilibria with $n\ge2$ active firms as ``competitive''.
-A competitive equilibrium induces the random allocation given by $\bm{q}^{C}[X,Y]$, in which $X$ and $Y$ are the first- and second-order statistics of $n$ i.i.d.~draws from $H_{n}$, respectively.
-The resulting allocation is a contraction of the monopolist allocation (Figure \ref{fig:competition}).
-This observation leads to a qualitative effect of competition on the inefficiencies of the monopolist allocation.
-First, competition exacerbates the productive inefficiency; i.e., $X<q^{M}$ with probability 1.
-Second, competition can increase the allocation of low types reducing the damaging inefficiency. \begin{cor} In every equilibrium with $n\ge2$ active firms, with probability one: the highest distributed quality is strictly lower than $q^{M}$.
-Moreover, if the monopolist does not engage in full bunching, then the lowest distributed quality is strictly greater than $\bm{\beta}(0)$ with positive probability. \end{cor} In the Appendix, we shut down either effect of competition on the inefficiency via appropriate cost functions.
-Specifically, all firms make $0$ profits in a competitive equilibrium, so welfare amounts to consumer surplus.
-Moreover, the relevant welfare comparison is between duopoly and monopoly as welfare decreases in the number of active firms (starting from $n\ge2$ active firms.)
+Competition exacerbates productive inefficiency, but improves distributional efficiency.
+Hence, Corollary \ref{comp:cor} does not establish that competition ``qualitatively'' dominates monopoly, or vice versa, in terms of welfare.
+However, quantitatively, the comparison remains undetermined: we shut down either effect of competition on the inefficiency via appropriate cost functions (Appendix \ref{app:supp:sec:competition}).
+As a consequence, there are primitives under which competition dominates monopoly, and vice versa.
+Specifically, welfare amounts to consumer surplus, because all firms make $0$ profits in a competitive equilibrium.
+Moreover, the relevant welfare comparison is between duopoly and monopoly as welfare decreases in the number of active firms, starting from $n\ge2$ active firms.
 If full bunching occurs in $\bm{q}^{M}$---e.g., for steep $c$ by Proposition \ref{prop:mon:comparative}---then the productive inefficiency is the dominant difference between the monopoly and the duopoly allocation; in this case, welfare is higher under monopoly than under duopoly.
-If, instead, $c$ approximates a fixed-cost function, then the distributive effect dominates, and duopoly dominates monopoly in terms of welfare. \begin{rem} A positive quality level is always supplied at zero price in competitive equilibria, because the second-order statistic of the equilibrium caps is positive.
-However, a positive mass of types consumes this free quality if and only if $y>\bm{\beta}(0)$ , which occurs with positive probability.
-When $y>\bm{\beta}(0)$, all types in $[0,b(y)]$ in consume quality $y$, receiving strictly higher quality than under the monopolist allocation.
-The lowest monopolist quality $\bm{\beta}(0)$ can exceed the second-highest quality, $y$: when $y\le\bm{\beta}(0)$, the availability of $y$ only lowers the transfer of all types.
-In this case, the competitive allocation is the same as the monopolist allocation for low types; i.e., types in $[0,b(x)]$ receive the same quality under $\bm{q}^{M}$ and under $\bm{q}^{C}[x,y]$. \end{rem} \paragraph*{Alternative models of competition}
+If, instead, $c$ approximates a fixed-cost function, then the distributive effect dominates, and duopoly dominates monopoly in terms of welfare. \begin{rem} A positive quality is supplied at zero price in every competitive equilibrium, because the second-order statistic of the equilibrium caps is positive.
+However, a positive mass of types consumes this free quality if and only if $y>\bm{\beta}(0)$, which occurs with positive probability.
+If $y>\bm{\beta}(0)$, then all types in $[0,b(y)]$ consume quality $y$, receiving a strictly higher quality than under the monopolist allocation.
+The lowest monopolist quality $\bm{\beta}(0)$ can exceed the second-highest quality $y$; in this case, the availability of $y$ simply lowers the transfer of all types, and the competitive allocation is the same as the monopolist allocation for low types (i.e., types in $[0,b(x)]$ receive the same quality under $\bm{q}^{M}$ and under $\bm{q}^{C}[x,y]$.) \end{rem} \paragraph*{Alternative models of competition}

 In our model, firms compete for buyers after the investment stage, which determines feasible contracts, is complete and publicly observed.
 Given this timing assumption, an ``incumbent'' firms effectively commits to fight an ``entrant'' in stage 2.
 Models of competitive screening can lead to non-existence of equilibria if firms can offer any contract taking as given the contracts offered by the opponents, differently from our model \citep*{rothschild_equilibrium_1976}.